Charing, St Peter and St Paul

 Pluckley, St Nicholas - 3 miles (Historic Church)

 Godinton House and Gardens - 3.8 miles (Historic House)

 Lenham, St Mary's Church - 3.8 miles (Historic Church)

 Smarden, St Michael the Archangel - 6.1 miles (Historic Church)

 Kingsdown, St Catherine's Church - 6.1 miles (Historic Church)

-Nearest Accommodation to Charing, St Peter and St Paul:
+Nearest Holiday Cottages to Charing, St Peter and St Paul: